Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Abstract

 \section{Abstract}

-In this paper, we investigate integrated sensing and communication (ISAC) in a cell-free (CF) multiple-input multiple-output (MIMO) network with single-antenna access points (APs), where each AP functions either as a transmitter for both sensing and communication or as a receiver for target-reflected signals.
-We derive closed-form Cramér–Rao lower bounds (CRLBs) for location and velocity estimation under arbitrary power allocation ratios, assuming the radar cross-section (RCS) is deterministic and unknown over the observation interval.
-A power allocation optimization problem is formulated to maximize the communication signal-to-interference-plus-noise ratio (SINR), subject to CRLB-based sensing constraints and per-transmitter power limits.
-To solve the resulting nonlinear and non-convex problem, we propose a penalty function and projection-based modified conjugate gradient algorithm with inexact line search (PP-MCG-ILS), and an alternative method based on a modified steepest descent approach (PP-MSD-ILS).
-Additionally, for power minimization in pure sensing scenarios, we introduce a penalty function-based normalized conjugate gradient algorithm (P-NCG-ILS).
-We analyze the convergence behavior and qualitatively compare the computational complexity of the proposed algorithms.
-Simulation results confirm the accuracy of the derived CRLBs and demonstrate the effectiveness of the proposed power allocation strategies in enhancing both sensing and overall ISAC performance.
+This paper investigates integrated sensing and communication (ISAC) in a cell-free (CF) multiple-input multiple-output (MIMO) network, in which each access point operates either as an ISAC transmitter or as a sensing receiver.
+Discrete-time signal-based Cramér–Rao lower bounds (CRLBs) are employed as sensing performance metrics for joint location and velocity estimation under arbitrary power allocation ratios, assuming a deterministic radar cross section (RCS) model.
+Based on these metrics, a power allocation problem for CF MIMO-ISAC is formulated to maximize the communication signal-to-interference-plus-noise ratio (SINR), subject to CRLB-based sensing constraints and per-transmitter power limits.
+To address the resulting nonlinear and nonconvex optimization problem, a penalty-function and projection-based modified conjugate gradient algorithm with inexact line search (PP-MCG-ILS) is developed, together with an alternative method based on modified steepest descent (PP-MSD-ILS).
+The proposed algorithms are applicable to a class of constrained optimization problems involving nonlinear inequality constraints and affine equality constraints.
+In addition, the PP-MCG-ILS algorithm is extended to a sensing-only scenario, where a penalty-function-based normalized conjugate gradient algorithm (P-NCG-ILS) is employed for sensing power minimization.
+The convergence behavior of the proposed algorithms is analyzed, and their computational complexity is qualitatively evaluated.
+Simulation results validate the accuracy of the derived CRLBs and demonstrate the effectiveness of the proposed power allocation strategies in enhancing sensing performance and overall ISAC performance.